dannf/ubuntu-server-netboot/README.md

 ## Troubleshooting
-Please note that this tool is used in lab setup like [the setup described in this discourse post](https://discourse.ubuntu.com/t/netbooting-the-live-server-installer-via-uefi-pxe-on-arm-aarch64-arm64-and-x86-64-amd64/19240) to prepare a UEFI PEX server.
+Please note that this tool is used in lab setup like [the setup described in this discourse post](https://discourse.ubuntu.com/t/netbooting-the-live-server-installer-via-uefi-pxe-on-arm-aarch64-arm64-and-x86-64-amd64/19240) to prepare a UEFI PXE server.
 It's suggested to check the details for your whole lab setup by reading the discourse post for trouble-shooting.

 ## Dependencies